homelyUncle/Goods/README.md

 # Goods
-Simple application for accounting of goods in a stock
+Simple application for manual accounting of goods in a stock